buildkite-plugins/docker-compose-buildkite-plugin/README.md

 The name to use when tagging pre-built images.
 If multiple images are built in the build phase, you must provide an array of image names.

-Note: this option can only be specified on a `build` step.

 ### `args` (optional, build only)

 A list of KEY=VALUE that are passed through as build arguments when image is being built.